 - Post job listings in new places where diverse candidates will see them

 - Increase your community visibility by promoting your business in diverse places, both in person at events and through diverse advertising or marketing channels

 Enlist your diverse workforce to share job listings with their networks.
 Many diversity-focused organizations also have job listings sections on their websites.
 Share your openings on sites like those.

 Make Diversity and Inclusion a Priority in Your Workforce

 The business case for inclusive hiring is proven.
 Integrating a variety of backgrounds, viewpoints and experiences on your team helps you innovate.
 That can lead to increased profits and better talent attraction and retention.

-If you would like assistance in making your hiring process more inclusive, contact TERRA Staffing Group.
+If you would like assistance in making your hiring process more inclusive, find one our branches today.
 We can help you expand your reach into talent pools that bring more diversity to your business.